HuguesTHOMAS/KPConv/README.md

 ## Introduction

 ### Update 27/04/2020: New [PyTorch implementation](https://github.com/HuguesTHOMAS/KPConv-PyTorch) available.
-With SemanticKitti, and windows supported.
+With SemanticKitti, and Windows supported.

 This repository contains the implementation of **Kernel Point Convolution** (KPConv), a point convolution operator presented in our ICCV2019 paper ([arXiv](https://arxiv.org/abs/1904.08889)).
 If you find our work useful in your